kiran101815174/deep_learning_computer_vision/README.md

 # deep_learning_computer_vision
-This is a series of experiments for the subject deep_learning for computer vision,which closely follows the pattern of my academic subject DPCV
+This is a series of experiments for the subject deep_learning for computer vision,which closely follows the pattern of my academic subject DLCV
 # 1)
 Create Histogram of
 a RGB 8-bit image